paperless-ngx/paperless-ngx/docs/development.md

     $ pipenv mkdocs build --config-file mkdocs.yml
     ```

+    *alternatively...*

+3. Serve the documentation.
+This will spin up a
+    copy of the documentation at http://127.0.0.1:8000
+    that will automatically refresh everytime you change
+    the documentation.

+    ```shell-session
+    $ cd /path/to/paperless
+    $ pipenv mkdocs serve
+    ```

 ## Building the Docker image

 The docker image is primarily built by the GitHub actions workflow, but